DimensionDev/Mask-Token-Lists/README.md

 - Run `yarn build` to ensure everything is working great.
 - Don't forget to bump version in `package.json`.
 - Update below two tables in README file here.
-- Risk a pull request in this repository.
+- Rise a pull request in this repository.

 ## Versions based on chain id